The long road to returning first-ever samples from Mars

 Close to Earth, a NASA payload on the orbiter will put the container of samples in an entry vehicle that can be deployed from the orbiter and land the samples on Earth in 2031.

-The samples will land in Utah and be transported to a facility usually associated with the handling of biohazards.
+The samples will land in Utah and be transported to a type of facility usually associated with the handling of biohazards.

-Then, scientists from around the world will be able to study and analyzes the chemical and physical properties of these rock and soil samples for Mars, searching for signs of past life.
+Then, scientists from around the world will be able to study and analyze the chemical and physical properties of these rock and soil samples for Mars, searching for signs of past life.

 “This is the manifestation of a lot of dreams and aspirations by scientists,” said Thomas Zurbuchen, associate administrator of NASA’s Science Mission Directorate.
 “Samples from Mars have the potential to profoundly change our understanding of life.”